StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Occasionally a clip will contain just a single snippet and will be referred to as `clip_02.jl`, e.g, in chapters/03

 From chapter 8 onwards, the **Turing** versions of the mcmc models are available as e.g. chapters/08/m8.1.jl.
+In a few cases **Mamba** models are provided as well.
 Equivalent **CmdStan** versions are in the clip files.

 ## Acknowledgements